Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

-Based on the DFT-calculated electronic band structures, we proceed with the calculations of the fine structures and band dispersions of $1s$ exciton of the un-strained and strained \ch{MoS2}-MLs by employing the developed computational methodology in Refs.~\citenum{GH-2019,WH-2023}.
-For a 2D material system, the states of exciton are characterized by the in-plane wave vector in the center-of-mass coordinate, ${\boldsymbol{Q}}=(Q_x,Q_y)$, and labelled by the symbol $S$=($\text{B}_u,\text{B}_l, \text{GX}, \text{DX}$) to denote the type of exciton.
-The eigenenergy, $E_{S,{\boldsymbol{Q}}}^X$, of a exciton state, $\vert S,{\boldsymbol{Q}}\rangle$, which carry the center-of-mass momentum, $\hbar {\boldsymbol{Q}}$, is obtained by solving the DFT-based BSE.
-Figure 2 presents the calculated low-lying band dispersions, $E_{S,{\boldsymbol{Q}}}^X$, of exciton, including the longitudinal (L) upper bands and transverse (T) lower bands of BX (denoted by B$_u$ and B$_l$, respectively), and those of spin-forbidden GX and DX, of un-strained and strained hBN-encapsulated \ch{MoS2}-MLs with $\varepsilon_{xx}=+5\%$, $\varepsilon_{xx}=0\%$, $\varepsilon_{xx}=-5\%$, respectively, versus ${\boldsymbol{Q}}$ parallel { (Figure 2 (a),(c) and (e))} or perpendicular { (Figure 2 (b),(d) and (f))} to the uni-axial stress axis.
+The eigenenergy, $E_{S,{\boldsymbol{Q}}}^X$, of a exciton state, $\vert S,{\boldsymbol{Q}}\rangle$ is obtained by solving the DFT-based BSE.
+Fig. 2 presents the calculated low-lying band dispersions, $E_{S,{\boldsymbol{Q}}}^X$, of exciton, including the longitudinal (L) upper bands and transverse (T) lower bands of BX (denoted by B$_u$ and B$_l$, respectively), and those of spin-forbidden GX and DX, of un-strained and strained hBN-encapsulated \ch{MoS2}-MLs with $\varepsilon_{xx}=+5\%$, $\varepsilon_{xx}=0\%$, $\varepsilon_{xx}=-5\%$, respectively, versus ${\boldsymbol{Q}}$ parallel { (Fig. 2 (a),(c) and (e))} or perpendicular { (Fig. 2 (b),(d) and (f))} to the uni-axial stress axis. { For reference, Fig. S1 in the SM \cite{SM} presents the calculated exciton band dispersions of a free-standing \ch{MoS2}-ML, which are qualitatively similar to the exciton band structures of Fig.2. but, due to weakened screening, featured with the fine structure splitting by about two times of magnitude larger than those of hBN-encapsulated \ch{MoS2}-MLs.}

-Throughout this work, we consider the hBN-sandwiched \ch{MoS2}-MLs as depicted in the inset of Figure 2.
-The non-local Coulomb screening in the multi-layer system is evaluated and considered in the BSE following the electrostatic theory used in Ref.~\citenum{WH-2023} for quantitative simulation of hBN-encapsulated TMD-MLs.\cite{TMD-experiment-1,B-D-splitting,TMD-experiment-2,TMD-experiment-3} For more details of the employed BSE theory and computational methodology, one can refer to the SI and Ref.\citenum{GH-2019}.